 Doctor of Management in Community College Policy and Administration

-NOTE: University of Maryland University College is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
+NOTE: University of Maryland University College is accredited by the Middle States Commission on Higher Education.
 The Maryland Higher Education Commission has fully approved this program without qualification for out-of-state students.
 This program is not available to Maryland residents.

 The Doctor of Management in Community College Policy and Administration program requires the completion of 48 credits of coursework and successful completion of comprehensive exams and a dissertation.
 The program is offered online with mandatory limited residencies.
 Successful completion of a 3-credit prerequisite course (DMGT 600) is required prior to admission to the program.
 The DMGT 600 requirement may be waived upon review of the personal statement of applicants who have five or more years experience as college administrators, or for applicants who submit a GMAT total score at the 75th percentile or GRE general test (verbal and quantitative sections) scores at the 75th percentile for each section.

 The Doctor of Management (DM) in Community College Policy and Administration is a program designed for college faculty and administrators who aspire to lead effectively, progress and advance in administrative careers.
 Designed for busy working professionals, the interactive DM in Community College Policy and Administration program offers maximum flexibility and convenience as well as the practical knowledge and application necessary to excel in today's community college environment.
 A hybrid program, the DM in Community College Policy and Administration is predominantly distance learning with nine on-site residencies, which typically last two to three days, one during each semester of study.

 The program includes an embedded career coaching component, developed and led by current and former community college presidents and senior executives.
 Students work with the coach to apply course content and leadership assessment tools to their own practice and to prepare for and succeed in moving to the next step in their careers after the doctorate is earned.